bodhi-project/spirit-and-nature/content/on-world-game-in-sand.md

 — Selections from the works of The Mother, “The Psychic Being”, p.191

 The sacred state in which we are renewed and in contact with the deep truth of our existence can come through deep relaxation.
 The World Game can bring or encourage relaxation through the peaceful and natural environment, the free space to create.
 Special skills are not required to play the World Game.
 One doesn’t have to speak, but may, and generally there is no time pressure.

-# Practical Aspects of the World Games

-I have been facilitating the World Game for over eight years with one interrupted year, and in that time there have been more than fifty players.
-It has varied according to how many came each year, and how many came more than once.
-To a end regularly means an average of six sessions per year although a few might have come twenty times a year.
-And, others less.

-I take children individually or in pairs and occasionally a group of three at a time.
-When the children come in two’s (or more) it is mostly co-operative fantasy play, where each of the players stimulates the other.
-In some cases we see parallel play where children do not truly interact.
-This is more rare in the age group with which I usually work (6 to 12 years old).

-The children’s rhythm while playing is sometimes slow and silent or sometimes interactive, with lots of laughter.

 ## Examples of how children play